 - Physical Infrastructure: e.g. highways, transport links, cycle ways, energy supply, water, flood alleviation, waste management

-- Social Infrastructure: e.g. education, health, social care, emergency services, art and culture, sports halls, community halls, faith, crematoria
+- Social and Wellbeing: e.g. education, health, social care, emergency services, art and culture, sports halls, community halls, faith, crematoria

 - Green infrastructure: e.g. parks, woodlands, play areas, public open space